unternehmen/dirt/README.md

     cd dirt
     pip install -e .

+Once it is installed, you can work on the source code as much as you want, and the installed copy will stay updated.
+To run the program, just run the command:

+    dirt

 ## Screenshots
 ![In this image, the player is in the city near a thin column and a passage into the city wall.](screen1.png)